The story of Atlantis

 An investigation of Plato's account of Atlantis: its history, arts and sciences

-In a previous article we introduced the subject of Atlantology—as the scientific study of Atlantis is termed.
+In our first article about Atlantis we introduced the subject of Atlantology—as the scientific study of Atlantis is termed.
 If you have not read it, now is the time to do so, to familiarise yourself with the subject.
 In this investigation we aim to present you with further facts about Atlantis, drawing primarily on Plato's account of the lost continent given in his dialogues Timaeus and Critias.

 Some authors who have written about Atlantis have the gift of far-seeing vision, though in most cases it is employed unconsciously.
 We mentioned this in our review of some of H Rider Haggard's historical novels, which in parts contain accurate descriptions of Atlantis as it was at the height of its glory, as well as during its decline.
 So, our afterword will consist of some of his accounts of the arts, sciences and conditions which prevailed in Atlantis—possibly a million years ago—however unlikely that may seem.